cloud8421/gourmet-sample-backbone-app/README.md

-# Coffeescript client-side add template
+# Gourmet

-This skeleton includes support for Coffeescript compilation and Jasmine BDD testing with minimal-to-no customization required.
+Sample application (a database restaurant) that includes support for Coffeescript compilation and Jasmine BDD testing.
-Just remember to change the package name (both in `package.json` and `SpecRunner.html`).

 ## Grunt support

-The included `Gruntfile` will build separate app and spec files (including a minified version).
-To use it, just run:

-    grunt

-To keep the watcher running, just run:

-    grunt watch

-## Livereload
+The bundled `Gruntfile` offers a few facilities:

+- convert, concat and minify coffee files
+- a watch task that executes all of the above every time you save and runs the test suite in a headless environment
-It's possible to use [Livereload](http://livereload.com/) by installing the browser extension and running `make watch`.
-More information available in the [node-livereload](https://github.com/napcs/node-livereload/) README.
+- in addition it's  possible to use [Livereload](http://livereload.com/) by installing the browser extension and running `grunt`.
+Right now it works properly with Chrome.

+## Headless testing

+It requires [Phantomjs](http://phantomjs.org/).
+If you're on a Mac and use Homebrew, just `brew install phantomjs`.
+The test task can be invoked separately by running `grunt shell`, however it's part of the `watch` task so that shouldn't be necessary.

+Alternatively, visiting [the test page](http://localhost:8000/SpecRunner.html) will run specs in the browser (better for debugging).

-## Upcoming features
+## Hard dependencies

-Not a promise, but these are some things I really want to dig into and hopefully make possible.
+- Node with npm

-- AMD support
+- Phantomjs
-- Out of the box headless testing